dr3amcoder/freeCodeCamp-CatPhotoApp/README.md

 # 💫 About
 CatPhotoApp is a beginner-friendly project where I learned the basics of web development.
 The app shows a collection of adorable cat photos, perfect for bringing a smile to your face! 🐾 <br >
-P.S.
-The project began by following the tutorial on FreeCodeCamp to learn the basic of HTML & CSS, I then made some updates after the initial version to add a little extra fun.<br >
+<strong>P.S.</strong> The project began by following the tutorial on FreeCodeCamp to learn the basic of HTML & CSS, I then made some updates after the initial version to add a little extra fun.<br >

 # 💻 Tech Stack: